nashbio/policies/source/sections/05-roles_policy.md

    9. Users are required to report unauthorized attempts, uses of, and theft of NashBio's systems and/or workstations;
    10. Users are required to report unauthorized access to facilities
    11. Users are required to report noted log-in discrepancies (i.e. application states user's last log-in was on a date user was on vacation);
-   12. Users may not alter ePHI maintained in a database, unless authorized to do so by a NashBio Customer;
+   12. Users may not alter ePHI maintained in a database, unless authorized to do so by a NashBio Security Officer;
    13. Users are required to understand their role in NashBio's contingency plan;
    14. Users may not share their user names nor passwords with anyone;
    15. Requirements for users to create and change passwords;